Greenhill & Co.

 Greenhill & Co., Inc. is an American investment banking advisory firm founded in 1996 in New York by Robert F. Greenhill.
 The firm provides advice on significant mergers, acquisitions, restructurings, financings, and capital raisings to leading corporations, partnerships, institutions and governments across a number of industries.
 Since its inception, Greenhill has advised on transactions valued at close to $3 trillion.

 Recent clients include Actavis, Alcoa, Brookfield Corporation, Cigna, International Flavors & Fragrances, Fluor Corporation, Gannett, GlaxoSmithKline, London Stock Exchange Group, Safeway, Tegna Inc., Tesco, Teva, US Department of Treasury, and Whirlpool Corporation.
-Located in New York, it remains a global pure advisory firm entirely focused on complex financial transactions across the globe.
+Located in New York, it remains an advisory firm entirely focused on complex financial transactions across the globe.

 In May 2023, Japanese conglomerate Mizuho acquired Greenhill for $550 million in an all cash transaction.
-On December 1, 2023 it was announced that the purchase had been completed, pursuant to which Greenhill will operate as an independent M&A and Restructuring advisory arm.
+On December 1, 2023 it was announced that the purchase had been completed, pursuant to which Greenhill will operate as an independent M&A and restructuring advisory arm.